 Health is an inner resiliency that allows you to meet the demands of life.
 When in a state of health, it helps you thrive in the face of environmental, physical, emotional and mental stress.

 When Qi is balanced and flowing freely, the body’s natural self-healing abilities are activated, enabling internal stability and harmony to occur.
-The body will flourish, and true health and well-being can be achieved.
+The body will flourish, and stable health and well-being are achievable.

 – A classic text, Nan-Ching, 5th century B.C.